-Hampton Inn Clemson
+Hampton Inn Clemson-University Area

 No prices found through our partners.
 Please contact the business directly or check some of our recommended alternatives.

 Travel Blogs from Clemson

 ... of us so we will definitely get our money’s worth in 2015.

 Day 11 of 49 (Sep 18).
 How rude!!
 The park maintenance people were out with their huge, noisy lawnmowers at 7 AM this morning.
 I realize they may want to get a head start while it is cooler, but that is just too darn early.
 Being on base and being wakened by Reveille is one thing; that’s a wakeup call to get to work, but please…no mowers.
 I will ...

 ... making our way back.
 The climb back up was steep, but the switchbacks reduced the slope and we stopped to see some mushrooms growing along the way.
 After getting up out of the gorge, the rest of the hike back was pretty easy.
 Once back at the car, we headed south on US-178 and took Cleo Chapman Highway west as we headed to the parking area for Twin Falls off Water Falls Road.
 Not surprisingly, there were a lot of cars here.
 The hike is an easy ...

 ... bad until about a mile from the trailhead.
 We had to cross a small tributary and then head upstream.
 There’s not much of a trail at this point and it’s quite steep and rocky; at one point we were in a narrow strip of rocks and dirt in the middle of the creek.
 There were a couple parts with a rather treacherous scramble up wet rocks, but soon we made it to the base of Lee Falls.
 Again, the water level was low, but this is still a very ...